AvensioDev/shared/docs/api/classes/LinkedList.md

 > **contains**(`element`): `boolean`

-Defined in: list.ts:878
+Defined in: list.ts:948

-Checks if an element is contained in the LinkedList.
-For this function to work, a comparator must be set!
-O(size) amortized
+Test membership using the comparator when available.

 #### Parameters